la3mmchen/marius/readme.md

 - marius should create the test files under a definable path but right now is hard-coded to write into `data/`
 - marius does not replace alread integrated golang template within labels (e.g. annotations) - yet.
-- the parsing of the `expr` field from the rules will not gather all metrics so `input_series` is not populated correctly.
 - marius does not know what values a metric is providing so he just insert 0 values as the test data.
-- the docker build is broken
+- the docker build is broken.
+A Dockerfile is missing
+- there are no test cases for the golang code
+- no autmatic builds.

 ## appendix